-cPanel is the hosting control panel we use on most of our Linux servers.
+Most of our Linux servers use the cPanel control panel.
 You can use the control panel for a wide range of tasks, including creating email accounts and making backups.
-This article gives an overview of the control panel.
+This article gives an overview of the control panel and help you get started with cPanel.
 Other articles in the cPanel section look at how you can use the control panel to do specific tasks.

 If you are new to cPanel and you find the control panel a little overwhelming, we are happy to talk you through how to use the control panel.
 Please either call us on 0800 107 7979 or submit a ticket and we will arrange a session at a time that suits you.

 In the digital age, getting a website is more than just a way to build an online presence, it’s a vital business investment.
 Not only do large retail businesses need a website, but smaller local businesses can also benefit from taking their business online.
 Recognising this importance, many businesses are now dedicating significant resources towards …

 In the fast-paced world of e-commerce, having a reliable website is an essential factor in success.
 Whether you also have a brick-and-mortar store or solely a digital shop, ensuring your website is performing at its best can have a direct impact on your bottom line.
 Factors such as website uptime, ease of navigation and speed …

 Designing a website requires careful consideration and several reviews during the development stages to ensure everything is perfect.
 Once live, it can be easy to assume that no further updates are needed and your website will continue to perform well, however, this isn’t always the case.
 Regularly reviewing your website is essential to ensure its …

 More so than ever before, businesses heavily depend on their websites to improve brand awareness and attract new customers, so the importance of server maintenance shouldn’t be overlooked.
 Ultimately, the backbone of online business success lies in the reliability and efficiency of servers.
 For website owners, ensuring the seamless operation of their servers is essential …